 Danny gets home and decides to take Dana on a ride around the neighborhood.
 Curious to see how the new car handles, Dana urges Danny to take the car on the Beltway for a quick test drive.
 Danny agrees and the two enter I-495.
 Everything is going smoothly for the couple when all of a sudden the car starts violently jerking back and forth.
 Danny looks over at Dana in sheer terror as he is unable to control the vehicle at all using the steering wheel.
 It is completely locked in place.
 The car spins to the right and then overturns, smashing into a concrete divider.
 The roof of the Jeep caves in on top of Dana’s head, giving her a concussion.
 Danny has a bruised neck and back, as well as a broken nose and forehead.

 - Maryland: $18,921,775 Verdict.
-While on a cross-country trip home, Defendant driver, in his mid 30s with a learner’s permit, lost control of the minivan which he was driving, causing it to roll several times.
-The accident severely injured several people in the minivan, and killed a mother and her two children, who were also in the minivan.
-Prior to the accident, in the same trip, Defendant had a flat tire.
+While on a cross-country trip home, Defendant driver, in his mid-30s with a learner’s permit, lost control of the minivan which he was driving, causing it to roll several times.
+The accident severely injured several people in the minivan and killed a mother and her two children, who were also in the minivan.
+Prior to the accident, on the same trip, the Defendant had a flat tire.
 The tire was replaced at a local Walmart.
 Plaintiffs sued the driver as well as Walmart.
 Plaintiffs claimed, successfully, that Walmart departed from accepted industry safety standards by negligently failing to inspect the inside of the rim for rust prior to placing on the new tire.

 - $2,895,000 Verdict.
-Plaintiff, and independent truck driver, sustained multiple injuries including amputation of his arm, after the load that he was carrying shifted to the right, causing the truck to rollover.
+Plaintiff, an independent truck driver, sustained multiple injuries including amputation of his arm, after the load that he was carrying shifted to the right, causing the truck to roll over.
 Plaintiff sued the owner of the tractor-trailer as well as the company that loaded the cargo that he was carrying.
 Plaintiff claimed $150,000 in medical specials and was awarded $2,895,000.

 - Florida: $2,000,000 Settlement.
 The plaintiff, 14 years old, was paralyzed in a car wreck when a tire blew out on the Pontiac Phoenix in which he was riding.
 The car then rolled over, and its roof collapsed, tragically crushing the plaintiff’s spine.
 The plaintiff’s family sued the manufacturer for damages related to the accident.
 (Dyess v.
 Uniroyal Tire Co., 1987 WL 365078).